 - Click Manage listing

-- Click Local laws
+- Click Local taxes and laws

 How to check occupancy tax totals